 The area is also very popular with visitors and nearby land is being developed for housing.
 These extra factors make it an interesting place to study the effects of various human influences on the environment inside and outside a marine reserve.

-DOC and Air New Zealand share a vision for New Zealand as a place where our natural habitat is thriving, and that all New Zealanders benefit from a healthy environment.
+DOC has a vision for New Zealand as a place where our natural habitat is thriving, and that all New Zealanders benefit from a healthy environment.

 We are working with the following groups and organisations at Long Bay-Okura Marine Reserve: